FREE e-book when you subscribe to our wellness blog. Get Engage a Wellness Lifestyle e-book now.

 Studies on Sauna Pain Relief

-A 2013 study conducted at the Auburn University at Montgomery compared stretching in a Sunlighten mPulse full spectrum sauna compared to a typical training room environment.
+A 2013 study conducted at the Auburn University at Montgomery compared stretching in a Sunlighten mPulse 3-in-1 sauna compared to a typical training room environment.
 Participants completed a series of hamstring stretches in random order with 48 hours separating the sessions.
 Results showed that acute flexibility increased up to 3x in the mPulse sauna than without!
 Benefits to the increased range of motion include joint mobility, less friction in the joints, enabling of joint function to diminish stiffness and joint relaxation.
 View study.

 A recent Japanese study published in the journal, Internal Medicine, showed that chronic pain patients experienced a significant reduction in pain levels (nearly 70%) after the first session of infrared sauna therapy.
 Pain scores also decreased significantly and remained low throughout the observation period.
 Researchers concluded that infrared heat therapy is effective for chronic pain treatment.¹

 Additionally, in a NASA study done by Dr. Whelan with near-infrared heat, determined that LED technology allows for deep penetration of tissue and increased cell growth from the inside.² Sunlighten’s mPulse series--with its patented Solocarbon 3-in-1® heating technology--is the only sauna on the market that offers LED-based near infrared heat at this proven level.

 Finally, a 2003 study conducted by the Department of Dermatology and Institute of Medical Research showed that use of near-infrared heat therapy helped the production of white blood cells to alleviate inflammation and reduce swelling, two key factors in easing bodily pain.³ Again, only mPulse’s heating technology is scientifically proven to deliver these types and levels of therapeutic near-infrared wavelengths.